rehierl/abstract-properties/10-0-abstract-properties/0-1-a-side-scroller.md

 (N)arrator: Imagine a side scroller with a flat world such that it has width and height, but no depth.
 The width is split up into cells of uniform size `w`.
-Also imagine that the protagonist `P` can only hop from the cell he is currently on, onto the next subsequent cell.
+Also imagine that the protagonist `P` can only hop from his current cell onto the next subsequent cell.

 ```
 (height)